maurice/pimp/README.md

 `pimp`
 ======

-`pimp` is a simple command lint utility to calculate the "Performance IMProvement" of a `before` and `after` figure
+`pimp` is a simple command line utility to calculate the "Performance IMProvement" of a `before` and `after` figure

 Example